nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - Current behaviour: Internship applications data is stored in a single data file `hireme.json`. <br></br>
     - Planned enhancement: A backup file that replicates the data in `hireme.json`. <br></br>
     - Justification: Having only a single data file to store internship applications data means having a single point of failure when the data in corrupted or lost.
 A backup file that synchronously replicates the data in `hireme.json` ensures data redundancy. <br></br>

-## **Appendix: Known Issues**

-1. If the user opens the application on a first monitor, then moves the application window to a second monitor and closes the application, then when the user tries to open the application again, the application would not work after opening.
-The current work around is that the user will then have to move the application window back to the first monitor for the application to work.